Skip to main content

 What We Love

-• Family-owned company with 75+ year track record — they're not going anywhere
+• Family-owned company with 75+ year track record in medical monitoring

-• US-based monitoring center — live operators, not automated phone trees
+• US-based 24/7 monitoring center with live operators

 What Could Be Better

-• Caregiver app is less polished than Medical Guardian or Apple Watch equivalents
+• Caregiver app is less polished compared to Medical Guardian or Apple Watch Health

 The Verdict